 - No mobility drawbacks

-- A single entrance, causing guests to turn around and walk back to the beginning once they’ve reached the end of the canyon
+- A single entrance causes guests to turn around and walk back to the beginning once they’ve reached the canyon’s end

 - More popular, more crowds